AztecProtocol/barretenberg/README.md

 Caveats:

 - This works best for code that is not overly generic, i.e. where just the sequence of function calls carries a lot of information.
-It is possible to tag extra data along with the stack trace, this can be done as a followup, please leave feedback if desired.
+It is possible to tag extra data along with the stack trace, this can be done as a follow-up, please leave feedback if desired.
 - There are certain functions like `assert_equals` that can cause gates that occur *before* them to fail.
 If this would be useful to automatically report, please leave feedback.

 Example: